eqrion/blog/content/projects.md

 draft = false
 +++

 Every once in a while I get enough time to work on a side project.
-They're nothing revolutionary.
-But sometimes they can be kind of neat.
+Sometimes they can be kind of neat.
 I try and write an article when that [happens](../tags/project).

 The source for all of my projects can be found on [Github](https://github.com/eqrion):